Story Points Estimation

 Estimation with story points to improve Agile planning

 Software development projects can be estimated in various ways.
 Estimating work effort in Agile projects significantly differs from traditional methods of estimation.
 One of the most reliable ways is using so-called story points.
-This type of estimation may seem not the easiest, but in the Agile project management environment, it provides benefits to both developers and customers.
+This type of estimation may seem not the easiest one, but in the Agile project management environment, it provides benefits to both developers and customers.

 The story points approach is based on historical data with the aim to compare features of one project to features of a previous similar project to get a precise estimate.